-But what if you have already gone down the path of trying to maximise your stroke length by introducing a glide into your stroke?
+But what if you have already gone down the path of trying to maximise your stroke length by introducing a glide to your stroke?
 How do you now go about improving your swimming?
-We affectionately call this group of swimmers 'Overgliders' and you can read a bit more about them here.
-Personality wise they are an intelligent bunch and have a diligent, thoughtful approach to their swimming, they've normally read all the books on stroke technique and studied lots of clips of swimmers on YouTube.
+We affectionately call this group of swimmers 'Overgliders', you can read a bit more about them here.
+Personality wise they are an intelligent bunch and have a diligent, thoughtful approach to their swimming, they've normally read all the books on stroke technique and studied lots of clips of elite swimmers on YouTube.
 If you're an Overglider, this blog post is for you: It's a little in-depth and slightly technical but with your analytical approach to swimming we think you'll enjoy it!

 Here in Perth we are inundated with Overgliders who are all visiting us for video analysis and stroke correction to try and understand why they have hit such a distinct plateau with their swimming speed.
 Over the last 20 years this group of swimmers has grown larger and larger, in fact amongst competitive triathletes and swimmers it's become the largest single group with 44% of our Swim Type Guide sales going to Overgliders.
-Overgliders now dwarf every other group with the next largest being the Arnies at 25%, who are the swimmers who have low sinking legs and tend to fight the water.
+Overgliders now dwarf every other group, the next biggest being the Arnies at 25% - the group of swimmers who have poor body position and fight the water.

 There are a huge number of frustrated Overgliders out there and this is the reason why we devote quite a bit of time on the blog to the dangers of actively gliding in your stroke and losing touch with your stroke rhythm.